galaxyproject/bioblend/docs/index.rst

 Testing
 =======
-If you'd like to do more than just a mock test, you'll want to point BioBlend to an instance of Galaxy.
+If you would like to do more than just a mock test, you need to point BioBlend to an instance of Galaxy.
 Do so by exporting the following two variables::